 That said, consuming it regularly or in high amounts may cause some side effects.

-The US Food and Drug Administration (FDA) regulates the levels of these chemicals and heavy metals in fresh seaweed.
-However, supplements are not regulated and may contain levels that are detrimental to health (70).
+The Food and Drug Administration (FDA) regulates the levels of these chemicals and heavy metals in fresh seaweed (

-Seaweed also contains vitamin K, which may interfere with blood-thinning medications.
-Those taking blood thinners should make sure to check with a doctor before making it a regular part of their diet.
+Seaweed also contains vitamin K and anticoagulant fucoidan, which may interfere with blood-thinning medications.
+Those taking blood thinners should make sure to check with a doctor before making it a regular part of their diet (

-Kelp, dulse and kombu are types of seaweed with the tendency to contain very high levels of iodine.
-For instance, 25 grams of fresh kombu can contain close to 22 times more iodine than the safe daily limit (1, 16).
+Kelp, dulse, and kombu are types of seaweed with the tendency to contain very high levels of iodine.
+With regular consumption of these types of seaweed, it’s possible to consume enough iodine to inhibit regular thyroid function (

-Bottom Line: Seaweed is considered safe for most people.
-Limit your intake if you tend to prefer high-iodine varieties, or if you take blood thinners or have kidney issues.
+Seaweed is considered safe for most people.
+Limit your intake if you tend to prefer high iodine varieties, or if you take blood thinners or have kidney issues.